DK080825/Yolov5_VitisAI25_Quant/README.md

 ## Repository Modifications for Vitis-AI

 The original Ultralytics YOLOv5 repository is written for standard PyTorch inference and exports.
-However, **Vitis-AI 2.5** (and even 3.x) has a **limited operator set**, so a few layers in YOLOv5 must be adapted before quantization and compilation. (https://docs.amd.com/r/2.5-English/ug1414-vitis-ai/Currently-Supported-Operators)
+However, **Vitis-AI 2.5** has a **limited operator set**, so a few layers in YOLOv5 must be modified before quantization and compilation. (https://docs.amd.com/r/2.5-English/ug1414-vitis-ai/Currently-Supported-Operators)

-This section describes **what to change, where to change it, and why**.

 ### 1. Replace SiLU with LeakyReLU
 In `models/common.py` and `models/experimental.py` , replace: